 What are Parabens?

 Parabens are antimicrobial ingredients used widely as preservatives in food products, pharmaceuticals, cosmetics, and personal care products like creams, shampoos, etc.

-We need preservatives in our cosmetics, especially the water-based ones, because they become a fertile breeding ground for microbes.
+We need preservatives in our cosmetics, especially water-based ones because they become a fertile breeding ground for microbes.
 Microbes would then break down the product rendering it ineffective.

 How to identify parabens in the ingredient list?

 In a product’s ingredient list, parabens can be identified as methylparaben, ethylparaben, propylparaben, and butylparaben.(24)